 Our motivation to continue serving may be that others are relying on us, or we want to honor a commitment, or even feel a duty towards God or towards His calling upon our lives.

-According to David in the Psalms, it is the joy of our salvation that results in us leading people to God.
+According to David in the Psalms, the joy of our salvation results in us leading people to God.
 (Ps 51:12-13)

-When we are spiritually dry, it affects our relationship with those who do not know Jesus.
-We are not bubbling over; we have lost our joy.
+So, when we are spiritually dry, it affects our relationship with those who do not know Jesus.
+We are not bubbling over, for we have lost our joy.

 When we are spiritually dry, there can be a gradual distancing from God.
 Either we are not encountering Him regularly, or we are not hearing from Him, or we are hearing Him speak to us intermittently.